DavidEGrayson/ahrs-visualizer/README.md

     Warning: Could not open /dev/vchiq: Permission denied.
         * failed to open vchiq instance

 On the Raspberry Pi, the right way to fix this error is to add your user to the `video` group.
-Just runL
+Just run the following command and then reboot:

     sudo usermod -a -G video $(whoami)